laravel/docs/passport.md

 <a name="overriding-routes"></a>
 ### Overriding Routes

+By default, Passport uses the route prefix of `oauth` for all its routes.
+If you'd like to change this, you need to update the `path` value in `config/passport.php`.

-Sometimes you may wish to customize the routes defined by Passport.
+However, sometimes you may wish to customize the actual routes defined by Passport.
 To achieve this, you first need to ignore the routes registered by Passport by adding `Passport::ignoreRoutes` to the `register` method of your application's `AppServiceProvider`:

     use Laravel\Passport\Passport;